Skip to Main Content

 Wherever and however you choose to search, these tips will improve your results:

-• You don’t have to settle for the first search results that you find.
-Search more than once, with slightly different words in the search box.
+• Search more than once, with slightly different words in the search box.

 • Ask, Is this resource appropriate and respectful?
 The Indigenous Knowledges Attribution Toolkit (PDF, 27 pages) will help guide your critical evaluation.